 Mariana Manrique

-Livsmedelsverket is the state management authority for food issues with the task of working actively in consumer interests for safe food, fairness in food handling, good food habits, and legislation on food.
-All the information for consumers can be found in their website.
+Livsmedelsverket is the state management authority for food issues working actively in consumer interests for safe food, fairness in food handling, good food habits, and legislation on food.
 The aim of this project was to both update the UI and make sure that the website is accessible for every user.
 With the web accessibility laws coming in effect on June 2025, Livsmedelsverket like many companies and authorities, have spent resources into making sure that their websites comply with the Web Content Accessibility Guidelines (WCAG).

 "We want to have our website evaluated, get UI improvements and suggestions to comply with the WCAG."